15th/19th The King's Royal Hussars: Post war

 In September 1977, the regiment was deployed back to Germany, where it was assigned to the 3rd Armoured Division and based at Alanbrooke Barracks in Paderborn: from there it continued to send units to Northern Ireland as part of Operation Banner and undertook guarding duties at the Maze Prison.
 In November 1984, the main body of the Regiment returned to England as the Royal Armoured Corps Training Regiment at Bovington Camp in Dorset, although a squadron was again deployed to Cyprus, equipped with Ferret Scout Cars, to serve as the resident armoured car squadron.

+In January 1986, the regiment once again deployed to Germany, where it was assigned to 20th Armoured Brigade and stationed at Lothian Barracks, Detmold.
+The regiment was also transitioned back to Chieftain Main Battle Tank at this time.
+From here, G Squadron were deployed to Cyprus under the command of 4th/7th Royal Dragoon Guards, between June and December 1988.
+Another Squadron deployment to Cyprus followed between December 1991 and June 1992.

 As part of the post-Cold War defence reforms, the regiment was amalgamated with the 13th/18th Royal Hussars to form the Light Dragoons on 1 December 1992.

 Regimental museum

 The regimental collection is held by the Discovery Museum in Newcastle upon Tyne.

 Battle honours

 The regiment's battle honours were those of its predecessor regiments plus: